Impact

 Risk and Exploitability

-The CVSS score of 6.9 indicates a moderate severity.
-EPSS scoring shows an exploitation likelihood of less than 1 %, and the vulnerability is not listed in the CISA KEV catalog.
-Exploitation can be carried out from any remote host that can reach the ICP port, by sending specially crafted requests that trigger the out‑of‑bounds read.
-The result is information disclosure; there is no evidence of code execution or other escalation.
-The recommended mitigation is to upgrade to Squid 7.5 or later, or to disable ICP if it is not required.
+The CVSS score of 6.9 indicates a moderate severity, and the EPSS score of 1 % suggests a low likelihood of exploitation at present; the vulnerability is not listed in the CISA KEV catalog.
+Based on the description, the attack can be carried out from any remote host that can reach the ICP port by sending specially crafted requests that trigger the out‑of‑bounds read, leading to information disclosure but no evidence of code execution or privilege escalation.

 OpenCVE Enrichment